Mango0x45/totp/README.md

 OTP URIs as input.
 This means you can also integrate `totp` together with `zbarimg` to generate TOTP codes from scannable QR codes.

+## Depdendencies

+`totp` depends on libssl, libcrypto, and liburiparser.
+You probably already have the first two.
+If liburiparser isn’t in your systems repositories, you can obtain it from [here][1]

 ## Installation

 Installation is made easy with the provided Makefile: